 The center of our focus at St. Mark’s is Jesus Christ, known in word and sacrament.
-So worship is the primary activity shaping and energizing the heart of our parish family.
+So worship is activity that shapes the heart of our parish family.

-The blueprint for our communal pursuit and cultivation, in our Anglican tradition of worship, is the Book of Common Prayer.
+In our Anglican tradition our corporate and personal worship is shaped by the Book of Common Prayer.
 This book, and the tradition it represents, guides and shapes our devotion to Jesus.

 Jesus came to seek, to serve, and to save through serving and seeking (Lk.
 19:10, 22:26; Mk.
 10:45).
 He still does all the saving, but he invites us to join him in seeking and service.